Trump’s H-1B suspension will hurt US post-lockdown economy the most, says NASSCOM’s Shivendra Singh

 An American Immigration Council report said that increasing H-1B visas could add as much as $158 billion in GDP by the year 2045.
 And in terms of diplomatic relations, Indian External Affairs Minister S. Jaishankar said that he cannot possibly over overstate the importance of the flow of talent for Indian-American ties.
 Are there any forecasts from your end, or what do you think this will hold for the future of India-US ties?

 I hope it’s temporary because the order issued is a temporary order.
 It’s not a permanent order in any form.
 But also, I’ve used my lens on purely the Indian side or the Indian tech industry.
-They have contributed to – if you look at research from IHS Markit last year – they’ve contributed nearly $57 billion in GDP to the US economy, which is more than the GDP of five individual US states.
+They have contributed to – if you look at research from IHS Markit last year – they’ve contributed more than $57 billion in GDP to the US economy, which is more than the GDP of five individual US states.
 So you can see the contrast.

 [Also] what are these numbers?
 [The 85,000 H-1B petitions each year] do not even comprise 0.05% of the US workforce.
 So that’s also something of a minuscule number in totality.